zzzprojects/docs/entityframework-extensions.net/pages/troubleshooting/out-of-memory.md

 ## Cause
 That error is caused when the library consumes too much memory.

-Most of the time, this error is caused by some methods used from `Entity Framework` for command generations that will be used later by our library.
+Most of the time, this error is caused by some methods used from `Entity Framework` for command generation that will be used later by our library.

 ### Solution
 Turning off Entity Framework Propagation